 The Bomb Squad has been an integral part of the Kingsport Police Department since 1992.
-The Bomb Squad respondes tocalls and safely disposed of explosive devices and products ranging from old/unsafe pistol and rifle ammunition to old dynamite, homemade bombs, chemical bombs and military ordnance, as well as fake bombs or suspicious objects.
+The Bomb Squad responds to calls and safely disposed of explosive devices and products ranging from old/unsafe pistol and rifle ammunition to old dynamite, homemade bombs, chemical bombs and military ordnance, as well as fake bombs or suspicious objects.
 The Bomb Squad has assisted other jurisdictions and provided service at the Bristol Motor Speedway.

-The KPD hasfour bomb technicians.
-Along with the two in the Johnson City PD, these are the only trained technicians east of Knoxville.
+The KPD has four bomb technicians.
 These officers attended a Hazardous Devices School at Redstone Arsenal in Huntsville, Alabama for required certification by the United States government.
 The school is taught by the Federal Bureau of Investigation and the U.S. Army.